SaravanaNani/Questions-repo/System-Devops.md

         Overall, Kubernetes ensures availability by rescheduling pods on healthy nodes, but recovery time depends on workload type and storage configuration.
 ---

+### 16. App is slow, CPU and Logs are Normal, whats next ?

+    I will debug this step by step.

+    Since CPU and logs are normal, I suspect the application is waiting on external resources.

+    First, I will check database performance, including slow queries, locks, and connection limits.

+    Then, I will check network latency between services or external APIs.

+    Next, I will check disk I/O to identify any I/O bottlenecks.

+    After that, I will check memory usage and ensure there is no swapping or memory pressure.

+    Finally, I will analyze thread dumps to see if the application threads are blocked or waiting on resources.

+---

+### 17. How will you debug without access to logs?

+    I will debug this step by step.

+    Since logs are not available, I will rely on metrics and system behavior.

+    First, I will check application health using load balancer health checks.

+    Then, I will analyze metrics from CloudWatch or Grafana such as CPU, memory, latency, and error rates.

+    Next, I will check resource usage on the server or pod to identify any bottlenecks.

+    Then, I will test connectivity using curl or API endpoints to verify response behavior.

+    After that, I will check dependencies like database or external APIs using monitoring metrics.

+    Finally, I will check infrastructure signals like node health, scaling events, and network issues.

+### 18. How do you design zero downtime deployment?

+        I will ensure zero downtime using controlled deployment strategies.

+        In AWS/monolithic setup:
+        - Deploy application across multiple AZs behind a Load Balancer
+        - Use health checks to route traffic only to healthy instances
+        - Use blue-green or canary deployment to shift traffic gradually

+        In Kubernetes:
+        - Use rolling updates with maxUnavailable and maxSurge
+        - Configure readiness probes so traffic goes only to ready pods
+        - Ensure multiple replicas for high availability

+        This ensures no downtime during deployment.

+### 19.